hellais/atlas/Readme.rst

 Atlas
 =====

-Atlas is a web application to discover Tor relays and bridges.
-It provides useful information on how relays are configured along with graphics about their past.
+Atlas is a web application to discover Tor relays.
+It provides useful information on how relays are configured along with diagrams about their past.

 Running it